hamdigdoura/django-survey-formset/README.md

-# Django questionnaire with InlineFormset
+# Django questionnaire with Nested Formset

-The application get with new aspect the most simple for questionnaire based on **InlineFormset**, it is composed of two parts:
+The application get with new aspect the most simple for questionnaire based on **Nested Formset**, it is composed of two parts:

 - Backend part, it's related to **admin** that can: